 There are so many factors that go into casting, and oftentimes it has little to do with you personally.
 The client could shift direction and book the opposite gender, choose a different age range or ethnicity, need specific heights to match the cast, or the client could scrap the project entirely.

-The sooner you learn to separate outcomes from your identity, the easier this industry becomes to navigate.
-One thing that’s helped me over the years: as soon as I audition for a project, I assume I didn’t get it.
-Not in a negative way – but it helps me release it and have zero expectations.
-And if I do book it, it’s an exciting surprise.
+One thing that’s helped me over the years… as soon as I audition for a project, I mentally let it go.
+Not in a negative way — but it helps me release expectations instead of obsessing over the outcome.
+And if I do book it, it becomes an exciting surprise.